lsaravia/MetawebsAssembly/Appendices.md

 ![Windowed averages of a simulation of the Meta-web assembly model  with the Antarctic metaweb and parameters near the fitted to Weddell Sea food web.
 Where $mS$ and $mL$ are windowed averages of the number of species and the links, error bars the are standard deviation, the dashed is line the overall mean, using a window of 50 time steps.
 The parameters were $c$=0.03, $e$=0.016, $se$=0.10](Figures/Metaweb_steady_state_Weddell.png)

+For the very similar model used in @Gravel2011 simulations with the same ratio $\alpha= c/e$ should give the same results, but as we have $se$ as an additional parameter this should not be the case with our model.
+We checked this performing simulations with different combinations of $c$, $e$, $se$ keeping $\alpha$ constant and for different metawebs, we found differences for some of the combinations (Figure S6), thus we performed the fitting using the 3 parameters.
 To fit the model to each metaweb we performed 150000 simulations with a wide range of parameters (table S1) using lating hypercubic sampling [@Fang2005], we simulated the model for 1000 time steps and use the last 100 time steps to calculate average the number of species $S_m$, the average number of links $E_m$ and the average connectance $C_m = E_m/S_m^2$ where.
 Then we calculated a relative distance to the number of species $S_e$  and connectance $C_e$ of the empirical food webs:

 $$distance = \sqrt{ ((S_e - S_m) / S_e )^2 + ((C_e - C_m)/ C_e)^2 }$$

 Then we used the parameters with the minimal distance to simulate the model and compare with the network metrics explained in the main text.
-The results with the fitted models is presented in the table S2.
+The fitted parameters for all local food webs are presented in the table S2.

 | Parameter   |      |    |